 American legend credits Thomas Jefferson for popularizing the dish, even though evidence abounds that versions were served in upper class colonial households before Jefferson brought a pasta maker back from a trip to Italy and dished it up at White House dinners.

-Naturally Jefferson’s relatives or family members of wealthy colonials weren’t preparing these dishes.
-That job fell to the servants — slaves, in Jefferson’s case.
+Naturally Jefferson's relatives or family members of wealthy colonials weren't preparing these dishes.
+That job fell to the servants — enslaved people, in Jefferson's case.
 As with all other soul food, this explains why homemade macaroni and cheese, made with fresh ingredients, is associated with special occasions in black households and the South, generally speaking.

 The richness of its ingredients, king among them being a combination of good quality cheese and milkfat to ensure the creaminess of sauce, may prevent it from being an everyday meal for most people.
 Holidays, however, are a different matter.

 And like potato salad, this is a dish with many ways to prepare it.
 Stovetop or baked?
 How many cheeses, and what types?
 Some recipes also contain secret ingredients only entrusted to certain preparers with proven skills.
 I've seen everything from nutmeg to mustard to egg listed as optional recommended additions.

 Then and now, my man didn't have a problem with the cook.
 He took issue with the dish's presence at Thanksgiving at all.
 And if you understand the origins of Kraft macaroni and cheese, the version he grew up with, this is somewhat understandable.